Request an invite here: http://www.securly.com/auditor

 - Sentiment-analysis based Bullying and Self-harm Detection: Industry’s first bullying and self-harm detection on social media.
 We use Machine Learning techniques to infer sentiments that are indicative of bullying or self-harm on Social Networking websites such as Facebook, Twitter, Google+.

 - 911 Emergency Response notifications for Guidance Counselors: Industry’s first Delegated Administration that allows district guidance counsellors and school principals to be alerted on these flagged activities allowing the district IT team to focus on infrastructure related operations.

 - 911 Emergency Response notifications for Parents: Industry first Parent Portal and e-mail reports.
 While the concept of a Parent Portal is extremely common among EdTech companies, Securly is the first (and at this time only) web-filter to have introduced this concept to the web-filtering and student-safety space.
 Parents can get immediate notification on any instances of bullying/self-harm.

-With Google Mail and Chat becoming tools of choice in thousands of schools across the world, blocking these is no longer an option for most middle and high schools.
+With Google Mail becoming a tool of choice in thousands of schools across the world, blocking these is no longer an option for most middle and high schools.
 However, we have learnt through conversations with our customers that these resources have opened up new vectors for students to vent negative emotions such as bullying and self-harm.

 Generally speaking, we have found that many schools do not have good solutions in place that address this issue because of the following factors at play: